zer2/Fantasy-Basketball--in-progress-/readme.md

 # Improving Z-scores for H2H fantasy

-Quantifying player value across multiple categories is tricky, since it is not immediately obvious how much e.g. a block is worth relative to a steal.
-There is a standard way to do this, called 'Z-scoring', and it is used to make objective rankings of players.
+Fantasy basketball has a standard way of quantifying player value across categories, called 'Z-scoring', and it is used to make objective rankings of players.
 However, as far as I know, nobody has ever laid out exactly why Z-scores should work.
 They just seem intuitively sensible, so people use them.

 I looked into the math and did manage to derive a justification for Z-scores.
 However, the justification is only appropriate for the Rotisserie format.
 When the math is modified for head-to-head formats, a different metric that I call "G-score" pops out as the optimal way to rank players instead.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).